This is the featured image of the Make a Retro Tom Fill blog article.

 ~Full Mix - Without Tom Fill

-To begin, we’ll make a new MIDI channel and load RitMix on it.
-The same tom sample will then be loaded onto five different RitMix pads as you can see in the picture below.
+First, we'll make a new MIDI channel and load RitMix.
+The same tom sample will then be loaded onto five different RitMix pads, as shown in the picture below.

 This is a screenshot of Ritmix and its main interface showing drum pads.